0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 We also decide to remove citations that have less than 25 characters and more than 500 characters, indeed those with less than 25 are most of the time title like *INTRODUCTION* or *Suplementary-material*.
 Thanks to a little analysis we fix those two limits indeed most of the length of citations and context sentences are between 25 and 800.
 But those which are mined start from 1 to 30000 characters.

+And I've also notice that citations are mostly at the end of a paragraph unlike the beginning of it.

+It could be great to add a feature **Figure** that can be set to *True* or *False* or reaplce the section feature (Abstract, Methods etc. by *Figure* when the citation take place in a caption's figure.

 - *Papers & Blogs* :